 Getting stuck on a lat pulldown machine could hinder your success due to a lack of overload.

-Instead, diversify your back program with lat pulldown alternatives you can do at home, with a barbell and with a dumbbell.
+Instead, diversify your back program with the best lat pulldown alternatives you can do at home, with a barbell and with a dumbbell.

-Here are 9 alternatives to lat pulldown to strengthen your back.
+Here are 9 alternatives to lat pulldowns to strengthen your back.

 Free Weight Lat Pulldown Alternatives